Skerwe/generator-game-generic/README.md

 - Yeoman is a person with feelings and opinions, but is very easy to work with.
 - Yeoman can be too opinionated at times but is easily convinced not to be.
 - Feel free to [learn more about Yeoman](http://yeoman.io/).

+## Game Engine Configuration

+After creating a game project you will need to [configure version control for Unity and the Unreal Engine](source/README.md)

 ## License